netliferesearch/starter/README.md

-# Starter
+# Netlife Starter
-Netlife Research front-end starter
+Front-end starter for prototyping and production

 ### This is included as NPM packages
 * [Gulp starter](https://github.com/netliferesearch/starter-gulp)